Hermiston, Oregon: K-12

-High School Sports
+High school sports

 Hermiston High School competes at the 3A level in the Washington Interscholastic Activities Association.
-This cross-state membership was approved by the WIAA in 2017 in recognition of the lack of comparable sized large high schools elsewhere in Eastern Oregon.
+This cross-state membership was approved by the WIAA in 2017 in recognition of the lack of comparably sized large high schools elsewhere in Eastern Oregon.
 The second largest High School in Eastern Oregon was Pendleton, with only 815 students, compared to Hermiston's 1,703.
 The WIAA membership allows HHS to compete in the Mid-Columbia Conference against high schools from Kennewick, Richland, Pasco, and Walla Walla, Washington and significantly reduce travel times for conference games.

 Higher education

 Blue Mountain Community College has a branch in Hermiston.
 Eastern Oregon University also hosts undergraduate and graduate-level courses at the Eastern Oregon Higher Education Center in Hermiston.